asford/notebook_input_mode/README.md

 Jupyter nbextension supporting alternate input modes such as vim mode
 # Deprecated!

-Note that this extension has been deprecated in favor of [Select Codemirror Keymap](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/select_keymap/README.html), and `jupyter-contrib-nbextensions` sub-project.
+Note that this extension has been deprecated in favor of [Select Codemirror Keymap](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/select_keymap/README.html), a `jupyter-contrib-nbextensions` sub-project.

 # Installation